- Organization Overview

 Working across universities: Collaborating with colleagues at the University of North Carolina-Chapel Hill, Anat Levit, PhD, a postdoctoral scholar in the Shoichet Lab, used computational approaches to identify a novel drug candidate that exclusively affects one dopamine receptor, the D4 receptor.
 This finding opens the door to more precise treatments for psychiatric conditions such as schizophrenia.

 A university-wide effort to expose bad science: When it comes to exposing industry manipulation of science, the School has put a firm stake in the ground.
 Twenty years ago, the School tackled the tobacco industry.
 This time around, the sugar industry is in its crosshairs.
-Dorie Apollonio, PhD, Department of Clinical Pharmacy, co-authored a paper in November 2017 in PLOS Biology revealing how a sugar industry research group covered up rodent studies linking sucrose to hyperlipidemia (a cause of heart disease) and to cancer.
+Dorie Apollonio, PhD, MPP, Department of Clinical Pharmacy, co-authored a paper in November 2017 in PLOS Biology revealing how a sugar industry research group covered up rodent studies linking sucrose to hyperlipidemia (a cause of heart disease) and to cancer.
 The discovery—which arose from a collaboration with School of Dentistry and School of Medicine colleagues—promises more finds hidden in industry documents in the coming years.